dnyu/contrastslackbot/README.md

 ### Quicksearch /r/NetSec
 * Accessible search for security related articles posted onto reddit's NetSec subreddit
 * Results are filtered such that no flagged (eg. Monthly discussion thread), nsfw or non-NetSec posts are returned
-* Argument should be a singl word, or a collection of terms stringed `such as this`
 * __Justification__: Staying up to date on relevant events is a key to the security industry. /r/NetSec is a great source of obtaining a variety information.
 Therefore, when something new pops up (eg. Bad Rabbit, Reaper), one could query the bot to quickly get any relevant articles that are posted onto /r/NetSec.

 ### Amazon Web Services status ping